 Etong.
 Luego mandá vós mi comida allá na casa de aquel chino si Pan͠gá, cay allá yó ay trabajá ahora.

-In the next dialogue, we shall see Ticang asking her kids to pass by the church to hear mass before going to school even though this was prohibited by the president.
+In the next dialogue, we shall see Ticang asking her kids to pass by the church to hear mass before going to school even though this was prohibited by the president (of the Zamboanga republic).

 Aché.
 Si Tatay ¿donde ya?